How a soccer final might be decided by an obscure Soviet-era conflict

 "It is fair and due, not only to give other fans the possibility of a unique live experience, but also to stage events which can greatly boost the promotion of football in an entire region," Uefa said in a statement reacting to the criticism from the fans, teams and lawmakers.

-"It will put us even more on the international map," said Taghizadeh, the ambassador.
+"It will put us even more on the international map," Taghizadeh, the ambassador, said.

 "Besides getting more and more fans, it's also in terms of spreading the geography of the game … to make it wider and to make the game more popular."